umayr/cressida/README.md

  Message('foo', '!empty') // foo must not be empty.
 ```

-It also support to omit names from the messages.
+It also supports to omit names from the messages.

 ``` javascript
  var Message = require('cressida').create({ includeName: false });